frebbles/docker-zephyr-offline/README.md

 internet access hand severely hinder being able to setup a proper build environment without having all repositories available.

-Instead of having to transfer a full Virtual Machine and configure each time, this zephyr docker image intends to have the ability to upgrade and transfer various zephyr versions and compile against your zephyr application whilst maintaining security.
+Instead of having to transfer a full Virtual Machine, or attempt a full installation on a non internet connected system (welcome to dependency hell), this zephyr docker image intends to enable building and debugging a zephyr application without requiring an internet connection.

 Also, this concept can be used to incorporate into a CI system.
 Or used as a basis for other complex build environments!.